sugarlabs/GSoC/Ideas-2019.md

 the answer is "I don't know."

-When a _mentor_ receives a question for which the best forum is _everyone else_, then they are to repectively redirect the student to ask _everyone else_.
+When a _mentor_ receives a question for which the best forum is _everyone else_, then they are to respectively redirect the student to ask _everyone else_.
 See
 [Be flexible](https://github.com/sugarlabs/sugar-docs/blob/master/src/CODE_OF_CONDUCT.md#be-flexible)
 and